AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite: Evaluations

 \paragraph{Data and Data Collection} Each example is a research task in the domain of AI/NLP, for example: \begin{quote} {\it ``Test whether effective prompts discovered for large language models can directly improve smaller models' performance on classification tasks.''} \end{quote} followed by a detailed description of the steps to perform this test.
 Tasks were created using a mixture of machine generation (using \agentCodeScientist's ideator tool) and human review and editing as follows: First, we collected all *ACL conference papers from 2021 or later with at least 100 citations and available on arXiv (288 papers).
 The ideator tool then picks two at random and uses these to LLM-generate up to five research ideas from the combination, repeated until we have $\sim$400 ideas, which are then automatically simplified, filtered, and ranked.
 Finally human expert raters reviewed the top ideas, discarding infeasible/impossible ideas or making small edits to repair them (if possible).
 The top 50 were used for the final dataset.

 \paragraph{Evaluation} During idea generation, an example-specific scoring rubric is also auto-generated, asking whether all the necessary stages of research were conducted.
-Each rubric item is scored using LLM-as-judge against three of the ASD outputs separately (report, code, artifacts), to provide an overall score.
+Each rubric item is scored using LLM-as-judge against three facets of the ASD outputs separately (report, code, artifacts), to provide an overall score.
+More details a given in ~\cref{sec:e2e-validation}.

+While we primarily report the average research-step completion rate (\cref{tab:results-endtoend}), \cref{tab:e2e-overall-completion-scores} shows the {\it overall} task completion scores (when {\it all} required rubric items are met).
+These overall scores are near zero, due to compounding, reflecting the continuing challenge of full end-to-end research.

 \paragraph{Environment} Given the complexity and time/dollar cost of ASD agents, ASTABench supports cache-based agents where (a) answers to all examples are precomputed offline, then (b) a runtime cache-based agent simply retrieves cached answers to each question, allowing scoring in the ASTABench environment.